mkletri/NMFViz/README.md

     1. type: the name of the loss to use ("euclidean" or "divergence" or "sparse" or "sparse-l2")
     1. components: the number of components to use
     1. iterations: the number of training iterations
-    1. sparseness: the weight of the sparseness constraint, if any in the model.
+    1. sparseness: the weight of the sparseness constraint, if any in the model
-    1. learning rate: the learning rate, if any in the model.
+    1. learning rate: the learning rate, if any in the model
-    1. learning rate decay: the learning rate decay, if any in the model.
+    1. learning rate decay: the learning rate decay, if any in the model
     1. l2: the weight of the L2 regularization, if any in the model

+### cifar10_p3.py
+Careful, this script is written in Python 2.
+It converts the 'cPickled' batches to '.npy' files that numpy can load.
+It also converts RGB images to grayscale images.

 Screenshot
 ------